arjundeshx/sequencespace/_posts/2023-06-20-machine-learning-for-de-novo-design-1.md

 ![tyrosine_image]({{ '/assets/tyrosine.png' | prepend: site.baseurl }})

-Here, letters represent atoms, numbers mark ringopening and ring-closing bonds (the number 1 appears twice; once in a ring-opening bond, and once in the bond that closes tyrosine's aromatic ring) and parentheses denote branches off of the main chain.
+Here, letters represent atoms, numbers mark ring-opening and ring-closing bonds (the number 1 appears twice; once in a ring-opening bond, and once in the bond that closes tyrosine's aromatic ring) and parentheses denote branches off of the main chain.

 The paper employs a tokenization process on the model's vocabulary (SMILES strings from a large number of molecules from the ChEMBL database that comprise the model's training data); this produced **86 distinct tokens** where two-letter atoms (like Cl and Br) and bracketed groups (like nH, which represents an aromatic NH), count as one token.